amargon/city-of-doors/extras/languages/_export/readme.md

 1. On Hallowed Ground
 1. Planescape Conspectus [Poster]
 1. Planes of Chaos [Boxed Set] — the Travelogue
-1. Planescape Campaign Setting [Boxed Set] — A Player's Guide to the Planes
+1. Planescape Campaign Setting [Boxed Set] — A Player’s Guide to the Planes
-1. The Planeswalker's Handbook
+1. The Planeswalker’s Handbook
 1. Planar Handbook
 1. Planes of Law [Boxed Set] — Arcadia
 1. Planes of Law [Boxed Set] — Baator